jaiarobotics/jaiabot/src/doc/markdown/page25_embedded_setup.md

         unxz ubuntu-20.04.2-preinstalled-server-arm64+raspi.img.xz
         sudo dd if=ubuntu-20.04.2-preinstalled-server-arm64+raspi.img of=/dev/sdd bs=1M status=progress

-- Enable USB in config.txt:
+- Enable USB in config.txt (in the system-boot partition of the sd card):

         [pi4]
         ...